 Have a senior?
-Starting this school year, all students must submit a financial aid application to graduate.
+All students in Texas must submit a financial aid application to graduate.
 Every year, billions of financial aid dollars go unclaimed.
 And in Texas, students miss out on roughly $300 million in grants (free money) each year by simply not enrolling in college.
-Texas’ new graduation requirement gives students an extra push to get these funds and pursue education or training after high school.
+Texas’ financial aid application graduation requirement gives students an extra push to get these funds and pursue education or training after high school.

 Families play an important role in the financial aid process.
 Not only do students benefit from motivation at home, but many students will need to report parental information on their application.